rajakaliappan/Java-Project/README.md

   4. Have output.txt file created in the same location as per config.properties

 **Execution steps**:
+1. Standalone execution
    java -jar WebCrawler-0.0.1-SNAPSHOT.jar
    The result of execution will be stored in output.txt file.

+2. Using the jar as library in any existig project and invoke below method CrawlerInvocation.invokeCrawler()